 \section{Introduction}

 In the realm of deep learning \cite{lecun2015deep}, the efficacy of model training critically hinges on the choice of optimization algorithms.
-Optimization algorithm not only significantly impacts the convergence rate but also affects the overall performance and generalization of the resulting models \cite{le2011optimization}.
-The landscape of optimization techniques has been traditionally dominated by variants of gradient descent, each adapted to different challenges posed by large-scale and complex networks \cite{duchi2011adaptive,kingma2014adam,polyak1964some,tieleman2012rmsprop,xie2022adan}.
+The optimization algorithm not only significantly impacts the convergence rate but also affects the overall performance and generalization of the resulting models \cite{le2011optimization}.
+The landscape of optimization techniques has been traditionally dominated by variants of stochastic gradient methods, each adapted to different challenges posed by large-scale and complex networks \cite{duchi2011adaptive,kingma2014adam,polyak1964some,tieleman2012rmsprop,xie2022adan}.

 Recently, the paradigm of learning to optimize (L2O) has emerged as a promising avenue, offering the potential to automate the discovery of optimizer designs through machine learning itself \cite{andrychowicz2016learning,li2016learning}.
 This approach leverages historical data and meta-learning techniques to design optimizers that are adapted to specific tasks or types of models, potentially outperforming hand-designed algorithms \cite{chen2022learning}.